The campaign for

 On average, at least 7,800 people die every year from living in cold homes – more than four times the number of people who die on British roads.
-Find out if your MP helping fight this problem.
+Find out if your MP is helping fight this problem.

 But there is a fair and permanent solution.
 We can have warm homes, reduce our fuel bills and cut carbon emissions.

 The answer is for the Government to use the money it gets from carbon taxes to help make homes super-energy efficient – with excellent insulation, draft exclusion and modern boilers.

 Even though these things save money on energy bills and keep our homes warmer, many people simply can’t afford to pay for them – meaning they stay cold.
 That’s why the Government must provide more funding to help.

 The Government taxes big companies for the damage their carbon emissions cause to people and the environment.
 There are two main carbon taxes: the European Emissions Trading Scheme and the Carbon Floor Price.
 This tax has been created by the Government to help combat climate change and wean UK companies off dirty fossil fuels.